open-simh/.github/docs/simdocs/id_doc.md

 changing RPOS or PPOS, the user can backspace or advance these devices.

 The paper tape reader supports the BOOT command.
-BOOT PTR copies the so-called \'50 loader\' into memory and starts it running.
+BOOT PTR copies the so-called '50 loader' into memory and starts it running.

 The paper tape controller implements these registers: